Third-party libraries and pip

 Virtual environments

-A virtual environment is an isolated Python environment where you can install packages without affecting other projects or the system Python.
+A virtual environment (venv) is an isolated Python environment where you can install packages without affecting other projects or the system Python.

 Creating a virtual environment